ZZANZZAN/Alternative-exam/README.md

 after installing the libraries, you can run the program.

 #### Attention!!!
 Please prepare files in the format .wav or .flac before using the program.
 To format a file in these formats, you can use the Audacity (You can download it here: https://audacity-free.ru/) program or any other program that can format files in these formats.

+It is enough for the program to submit only the name of the file that you want to use.
+(Input example: "Grand Massive - Recurrence.wav")
+#### Attention!!!
+Be sure to place the file in the directory with the program.
 ***
 ### If you have problems installing, please write to me in VK or by mail: